“mubarak took all his family and left … he was in sharm el sheykh this morning but the private jet left… for another unknown destination..”

 Notably, it was reported on Friday morning that 16 mid-ranking army officers had handed their weapons over to colleagues before joining the ranks of protesters in Tahrir Square.

-Posted by Adam Morrow on Feb 10 2011, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Adam Morrow on February 10, 2011, With 219 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.